Center for Student Conflict Management - CARE

 - Other duties of special interest to the graduate assistant or as assigned by the Director or Associate Director..

 - Organize and compile CARE surveys and results.

-- Identify research opportunities surrounding CARE teams and initiate these research efforts with the assistance of the Assistant Director for Student Support Services.
+- Identify research opportunities surrounding CARE teams and initiate these research efforts with the assistance of the Associate Director for Student Support Services.

 Committee Work and Meetings

 - Attend meetings as necessary with CARE-team staff.

 - Attend monthly Office of the Dean of Students meetings.

 10-12 hours per week including some evening and weekend events.
 Term of position is August 1st of current academic year – June 1st of the following academic year with possible opportunity for reappointment.
 CSCM can be relatively flexible with start and end dates if necessary.

 - Must be a full-time, matriculated graduate student in a Master’s or Doctoral program at the University of Rochester.